Air Conditioner Repair Checklist

 If you have a smart thermostat, including ones produced by Nest, Ecobee, Lux, Honeywell or Bosch, go to the manufacturer’s website for assistance.
 If you’re still having problems, reach us at 478-202-3076 for support.

 Your system typically has a shut-off device around its condenser.
 This switch is commonly in a metal box hung on your home.
-If your air conditioner has recently been maintained, the lever may have unintentionally been placed in the “off” location.
+If your air conditioner has recently been maintained, the lever may have unintentionally been turned off.

 Clogged Condensate Drain Pan